spaenleh/graasp-pyodide/README.md

 # Graasp Pyodide

-Pyodide lets you run Python code in the browser with WebAssembly.
+[Pyodide](https://pyodide.org/en/stable/index.html) lets you run 🐍 Python code in the browser with [WebAssembly](https://webassembly.org/).
-This is a library that packages the Web Worker interface to include Pyodide in your app.
+This package exposes an API to create a web worker that can execute python code.
+You can use this package in your React App, or any other framework.

 ## Installation

-Us the package manager of your choice (`npm` or `yarn`) and run:
+Use the package manager of your choice (`npm` or `yarn`) and run:

 ```bash
 yarn add @graasp/pyodide-worker